-First Drive Review: 2021 Kia Sorento Hybrid beats Highlander Hybrid with 37 mpg and better tech, but it’s no Telluride
+First drive review: 2021 Kia Sorento Hybrid beats Highlander Hybrid with 37 mpg and better tech, but it’s no Telluride

 Making sense of its position in the market

-The Sorento Hybrid might have the high roof and high seating point of a crossover, but it’s not really meant for the trail; its 6.9 inches of ground clearance are nearly a foot less than that of a Subaru Outback.
+The Sorento Hybrid might have the high roof and high seating point of a crossover, but it’s not really meant for the trail; its 6.9 inches of ground clearance are nearly an inch less than that of a Subaru Outback.
 It’s not for towing either, with a maximum capacity of 1,654 pounds.
 The curb weight of the Sorento Hybrid starts at just under 4,000 pounds.

 Kia says the Sorento fits into “a segment of one,” with rivals that span from the Ford Escape and Honda CR-V all the way up to the Ford Explorer.
 But in dimensions and the overall feel of the vehicle, it’s much closer to the Explorer and the Toyota Highlander.